How to Compress Video for WhatsApp

 Drop your video file

 Drag and drop your video onto the editor.
 FastEdit loads it locally.
 Nothing is uploaded.
-Works with MP4, MOV, WebM, MKV, and other common formats.
+Works with supported formats such as MP4, MOV, and WebM.

 Set resolution to 720p or lower